Table of Contents

-- Cell membrane proteins can play different roles in cellular activity.
-There are transport proteins, which span the membrane and form channels that can allow movement of specific molecules into and out of the cell.
+Cell membrane proteins can play different roles in cellular activity.
+There are transport proteins, which span the membrane and form channels that allow specific molecules to move into and out of the cell.
 They may also serve as adhesion proteins that anchor the cell in position in the extracellular matrix.
 The proteins may anchor other materials inside the cell.

-- There are also receptor proteins, which bind to specific molecules causing changes in cell activity.
+There are also receptor proteins, which bind to specific molecules, causing changes in cell activity.

 Actin filaments are composed of linear polymers of G-actin proteins that can generate force when the growing end of the filament pushes itself against a barrier.
-They are also called microfilaments because of having the smallest diameter of the three types of filaments.
-They typically have a diameter of 7 nm.
+They are also called microfilaments because they have the smallest diameter of the three types of filaments, which is typically 7 nm.

 The interstitial matrix contains polysaccharide gels and fibrous proteins that act as a compression buffer against stress placed on the ECM.

 Basement membranes are sheet-like depositions where various epithelial cells rest.
-Some examples of ECM are the collagen fibers and bone minerals in bone tissues, reticular fibers and ground substance in loose connective tissues, and the blood plasma in the blood.
+Some examples of ECM are the collagen fibers and bone minerals in bone tissues, reticular fibers and ground substance in loose connective tissues, and blood plasma in the blood.